Adversarial Detection of Flash Malware: Limitations and Open Issues: FlashBuster Architecture

 \subsection{Classification}

-The features extracted with \FlashBuster can be used with different classification algorithms.
-In the experimental evaluation we describe in Section \ref{sect:expeval}, we tested different classification algorithms.
-In particular, we focused our attention on SVM and Random Forests, as these were successfully employed in several other malware detection tasks~\cite{Wressnegger2016,Srndic13}.
+The features extracted with FlashBuster can be used with different classification algorithms.
+In the experimental evaluation that we describe in Section \ref{sect:expeval}, we report the results for different classification algorithms.
+In particular, we focused our attention on SVM (linear and non-linear) and Random Forests, as these were successfully employed in other works on SWF detection (\eg,~\cite{wressnegger16-dimva}).
+Although other classifiers (or even their ensembles) may be employed, we believe that the chosen set is representative of the majority of classifiers in the wild and that similar results would hold for possible alternatives to classification~\cite{maiorca19-sp}.